 At this point, you can simply salt (and pepper) if you like, and move on from there.
-But I highly recommend adding whatever flavor combinations that strikes your fancy!
+But I highly recommend adding whatever flavor combinations that strike your fancy!

 Add your mix-ins, and then cover and let it refrigerate for another few hours, just to let the flavors mingle and become friends.
 This is an option, but ohhhh so worth it!

 After that, the yogurt cheese is ready to go!

 As you can see, today’s recipe with the cheese was a Lemon Dill mix in, and I ended up spreading it on some french loaf toast, and then adding salt and pepper, and sliced cherry tomatoes.
 OH MY GOSH, it was incredibly good!!!
 I would have added these Roasted Cherry Tomatoes in Oil and Herbs if I had any left!